 DiAngelo, R. & Sensoy, Ö. (under review).
 “But I’m shy!”: Classroom participation as a social justice issue.

-Thurber, A. & DiAngelo, R. (in press).
+Thurber, A. & DiAngelo, R. (2017).
 Microaggressions: Intervening in three acts.
 Journal of Ethnic & Cultural Diversity in Social Work.

 DiAngelo, R. & Sensoy, O. (2014).
 Calling in: Ways of speaking, thinking, seeing: Cultivating humility, curiosity, and vision in service of anti-racist practice.
 Journal of Understanding and Dismantling Privilege, 4(2).